cboulanger/citext/README.md

 ## CLI

 You can control the extraction and segmentation process via the CLI.
-CLI commands can be executed like so:

-`./bin/run-command <command>`
+CLI commands can be executed with `./bin/run <command>` Available commands can be listed with `./bin/run --help`, and you can always get detailed help on each command with `./bin/run <command> [<subcommand>] --help`

-Available commands are:
+The main commands for extracting references from PDFs are:

 - `layout`: run layout analysis of any PDF file in `Data/1-pdfs` and put the result into `Data/2-layout`
 - `exparser`: process all the files in `Data/2-layout`.
 The output will be provided in  csv (plain text), xml and BibTex format in the directories `Data/3-refs`, `Data/3-refs_seg` and `Data/3-refs_bibtex`
-- `exmatcher`: Match this data against the data in the [CrossRef database](https://www.crossref.org/): `docker run -v $(pwd):/app excite_toolchain exmatcher`.
-Any matched reference will be in `Data/4-refs_crossref`
 - `segmentation`: process the references that are in the csv files in the `Data/3-refs` directory and output xml and BibTex files in `Data/3-refs_seg` and `Data/3-refs_bibtex`